patelpurvip/SQL-HR-dummydata/README.md

 ### STEP 2: Queries
 After creating the structure, the source data tables can be imported directly into each of the 6 corresponding tables in Postgres.
 Once the database has been loaded into all tables, you can run each of the queries contained in the  `PPatel-SQLanalysis-code.sql` file one-by-one, to answer questions 1-8 listed above.

-> Before running the code, you will need to create a file entitled config.py to access the local Postgres database, with two lines of content, as follows:

-> user = "YOUR USERNAME HERE"

-> password = "YOUR PASSWORD HERE"

 ## Bonus Exercise
 The exercise then provided the following additional prompt: